Rizama-Victor/Development-of-an-Object--Detection-Algorithm-for-Pipeline-Monitoring/README.md

 YOLOv5 was selected as the core deep learning architecture for this project because:

-- YOLO treats object detection as a single regression task, allowing it to predict bounding boxes and class probabilities in one forward pass.
+- YOLOv5 treats object detection as a single regression task, allowing it to predict bounding boxes and class probabilities in one forward pass.
 - It eliminates the multiple processing stages required in traditional models like R-CNN, Fast R-CNN, and Faster R-CNN.
 - It balances speed and accuracy making it capable of detecting leaks of varying sizes and in complex environments.

+---

+### Data Acquisition

+The dataset used for this project initially consisted of 1,908 images of both leaking and non-leaking pipes collected from sources like Roboflow and Google Datasets.
+However, additional images were later gathered from platforms such as Kaggle and through web scraping, expanding the dataset to 10,000 images.
+Including non-leaking (negative) pipeline images was essential in helping the model accurately distinguish between normal and leaking pipelines in a bid to improve its overall accuracy and reliability.